 Although the obvious time for a bundle merge operation to occur is during

-operation, merges may also occur during UPDATE
+an INSTALL operation, merges may also occur during UPDATE

-operations.
-During an UPDATE
+and REMOVE operations.
+During an UPDATE the existing

 bundles from the Feature being updated will remain available so that the updated